thescouser89/build-finder/README.md

 default set of types is meant to give a reasonable default, particularly for Java-based distributions.

-Build Finder operates in three stages:
+Build Finder operates in stages:

 1. Checksums are calculated offline for all files in the distribution, including files inside archives.
 Checksum information is stored in JSON format.

+2. License information is searched for in all POM and JAR files in the distribution, including `pom.xml`, `MANIFEST.MF`, and license text files inside the JAR files.
+Heuristics are used to match the license URL or license name to a valid SPDX license identifier.

-2. An online Koji archive lookup in performed for each checksum in stage one and the respective archive, if found, is mapped to the corresponding Koji build.
+3. An online Koji archive lookup in performed for each checksum in stage one and the respective archive, if found, is mapped to the corresponding Koji build.
 The build is either an *import* and has no corresponding Koji task information or is *built from source* and includes corresponding Koji task information.
 Build information is stored in JSON format.

-3. Reports are generated from the archive and build information gathered in the first two stages.
+4. Reports are generated from the archive and build information gathered in the first two stages.
 The format of the reports is HTML and/or text.